AR in Print Media

 Print media hasn’t changed much in decades, which is probably part of its slow downfall.
 But the use of AR could bring new possibilities for print.
 Especially magazines could augment their content and add more information or reference older content through AR.
 Furthermore, common posters, books, brochures, and anything else printed could be made more interesting with AR.
 Depending on the application, an app could bring text and images to life.
 Modern image-recognition technology allows for markerless tracking.

 The marketing benefits of print-based AR are self-evident.
 The first movers who implement augmented print media could receive a giant push through free advertising from other media like the internet and television.

 By adding digital content to brochures, books, etc. publishers could even reach a whole new audience.

 It would also be advisable to integrate the AR technology into a company app that already exists and that serves some other practical purpose.
-That way, users won’t have to download an otherwise useless app as that would keep a big part of your audience from using it.
+That way, users won’t have to download an otherwise useless app, as that would keep a big part of your audience from using it.

 AR Print Media can be an incredibly effective marketing tool.
 But there are two requirements for that.
 First, users can’t be expected to download a new app.
-And second, the content has to be interesting on its own, AR shouldn’t be what makes it interesting.
+And second, the content has to be fascinating on its own, AR shouldn’t be what makes it interesting.

 Madefire AR Comics

 Madefire has built a platform for digital comics that can be read in an AR experience.
 The also provide artists with specialized software to create comics for their platform.